ezwang/chess/README.txt

     I would have used an enum to represent white/black instead of a boolean.
 This would make the code easier to read and reduce confusion about method arguments.

-    I would have tried to avoid duplication of location between the Piece class and the GameState class.
-This is difficult because in some cases I need to get location from the piece and in other cases I need to get piece from location.
-This could have been done better by making one setter method that set the location in both the piece and the game state.

 ========================
 =: External Resources :=
 ========================